 Springboard also offers an after-school program for the bottom quartile of readers for whom summer gains alone will not fully close the reading achievement gap.
 Students average a 3.5-month reading gain during the four months; parent workshops average 98% attendance.

-We sought to make a catalytic change in Springboard’s programming and reach by supporting the creation of a lower-cost certification model where Springboard trains and certifies teachers with a partner organization to implement and manage the Springboard program, and licenses products and services that unbundle its components.
+We sought to make a catalytic change in Springboard’s programming and reach by supporting the creation of a lower-cost certification model in which Springboard trains and certifies teachers with a partner organization to implement and manage the Springboard program, and licenses products and services that unbundle its components.
+Based on Springboard’s success, and the continued need to address learning loss related to COVID-catalyzed school closures, we have also supported Springboard’s virtual summer and after-school programing in New York City charter schools.